vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 !!!
 Note

-    If you are using a developing or nightly version for testing and have compatibility issues, try to run `docker-compose down -v` to **DELETE** all data stored in Nebula Graph and import data again.
+    If you are using a developing or nightly version for testing and have compatibility issues, try to run `docker-compose down -v` to **DELETE** all data stored in NebulaGraph and import data again.

 ## Check the service status

 ### In non-container environment

-Run the following command to check the service status of Nebula Graph.
+Run the following command to check the service status of NebulaGraph.

 ```bash
 $ sudo /usr/local/nebula/scripts/nebula.service status all
 ```

-* Nebula Graph is running normally if the following information is returned.
+* NebulaGraph is running normally if the following information is returned.

     ```bash
     INFO] nebula-metad(33fd35e): Running as 29020, Listening on 9559